rdyzakya/RMSProp-Illustrated/README.md

 # RMSProp-Illustrated
-Script to create RMSProp illustration
+Script to create RMSProp illustration, only for one-dimensional linear regression and logistic regression (use --cls argument for logistic regression)

 The main script is illustrate.py, for the arguments, please use `python illustrate.py --help`